-Ensure that the tool you choose supports your goal – whether it be conversion rate optimization, improving user engagement, or even reducing churn rate.
-Choosing the right tool will be key in conducting successful A/B tests and leveraging data for organizational success.
+Ensure that the tool you choose supports your goal – whether it be conversion rate optimisation, improving user engagement, or even reducing churn rate.
+Choosing the right tool will be key in conducting successful A/B tests and leveraging data for organisational success.

 A/B testing in data science is integral – and an essential tool in the arsenal of businesses across the globe.